tleyden/tleyden.github.io/source/_posts/2015-04-25-setting-up-octopress-under-docker.markdown

 $ bundle exec rake preview
 ```

-NOTE: I have no idea why `bundle exec` is required here, I just used this in reponse to a previous error message and it's accompanying suggestion.
+NOTE: I have no idea why `bundle exec` is required here, I just used this in response to a previous error message and it's accompanying suggestion.

 If this gives no errors, that's a good sign.